marcelo-torres/green-ompcluster-docker/README.md

 **experiment:** _Scripts and files to support the experiment execution._

 **ompc_docker_cluster:** _A local cluster built with Docker containers.
-Scripts to get tasks' durations using a cluster node are implemented here._
+Scripts to get the duration of tasks durations using a cluster node are implemented here._

 **ompc_docker_compile:** _The docker image definition to compile LLVM._